 (The case of Luz neighbourhood, in São Paulo)

 Social classes still exist

 Apart from the scavenger and ruthless nature of real estate business, problem here begins with those new inhabitants whose attitude is often so hypocritical as it is their own subculture, supposedly alternative but deeply consumerist.
-When those modern youngsters begin to settle they mostly allege they do so because they love the neighbourhood, but such a curious way of loving this is in which, far from adapting to and assimilating its lifestyle, they immediately try to transform it into something different from what it was before, and curious also that original conception of what a neighbourhood is when its main factor, which are people, the neighbours, is utterly forgotten and, even worse, rejected.
-What difference if those new tenants were content to buy and eat on those typical locals and business, if they decided to stick together with the former tenants and join some kind of group or association in order to avoid a generalized rise in prices, if they did not intend to live in humble surroundings without giving up their high-income salaries or without using their daddy and mummy´s money, or if they ever supported inclusive plans aiming to preserve previous residents and include them into those revaluation processes that very often tend to exclude them.
+When those modern youngsters begin to settle in that humble neighbourhood they mostly allege they do so because they love that very same neighbourhood, but such a curious way of loving this is in which, far from adapting to and assimilating its lifestyle, they immediately try to transform it into something different from what it used to be before, and curious is also that original conception of what a neighbourhood is when its main factor, which are people, the neighbours, is utterly forgotten and, even worse, rejected.
+What a difference if those new tenants were content to buy and eat on those typical locals and business, if they decided to stick together with the former tenants and join some kind of group or association in order to avoid a generalised rise in prices, if they did not intend to live in humble surroundings without giving up their high-income salaries or without using their daddy and mummy´s money, or if they ever supported inclusive plans aiming to preserve previous residents and include them into those revaluation processes that very often tend to exclude them.
 Needless to say, however, that almost never happens.

 The next time you see they are tidying up the neighbourhood, and before you start to unconsciously rejoice, think about what might be really happening there instead.
 Especially if it is your own neighbourhood.

-Meanwhile, media scarcely echoes all this, though cinema often found inspiration on it to build its plots, as we can see on the entertaining documentary Ficción Inmobiliaria (Real Estate Fiction):
+Meanwhile, media scarcely echoes all this, though cinema often found inspiration on it to build some good plots, as we can see on the entertaining documentary Ficción Inmobiliaria (Real Estate Fiction):